 - Print the document out and mark it up with pen

 - Use a checklist

-- Use a tool to fast-track the proofing process
+- Use a PDF markup software to fast-track the proofing process

 Step 1 – Scan the document